 Motivation is not your job.

 To think so is a mistake.
-This thinking gives leaders all the credit, puts us on a pedestal, makes us the hero from whom everyone depends.
+This thinking gives leaders all the credit, puts us on a pedestal, and makes us the hero from whom everyone depends.

 People are always motivated.

-To motivate people so they become more productive is missing the point big time.
+Motivating employees so they become more productive is missing the point big time.
 There are many over-motivated underachievers in the workplace.

 There are many who are motivated not to give the best performance.

-There are many who are sick-and-tired of being pushed to something they hate or pulled by their leaders from something they love.
+There are many who are sick and tired of being pushed to something they hate or pulled by their leaders from something they love.

 People will move to where they want to go.
 They avoid what they hate.